UPDATED: MAY 04, 2023 | 3 MIN READ

 An SR-22 certificate is often required for ‘high-risk’ drivers.
 This is a certificate that acts as proof of liability insurance.
 People without a license are typically seen as high-risk drivers, so looking into SR-22 certificates may be beneficial.

 Exclude Yourself From Your Car Insurance

-Not all insurance companies allow excluded drivers, but if you go with one who does, consider excluding yourself.
+Not all insurance companies allow excluded drivers, but if you go with one that does, consider excluding yourself.
 An excluded driver is a person that explicitly will not be covered by your insurance.
-By listing yourself as an excluded driver, you’re basically reassuring the insurance company that you won’t be driving without a license.
+By listing yourself as an excluded driver, you’re reassuring the insurance company that you won’t be driving without a license.